 While she listened to my story, Della didn’t look all that sad.
 “Let me guess,” she said after a while.
 “They got you to part with some of your hard-earned savings.”

 “Aw, come on, Della.
 It wasn’t that obvious.
 You had to be there.”

 “Okay, you’re right.
-It just pisses me off that they took advantage of you.”
+It just makes me mad that they took advantage of you.”

 “It wasn’t just me,” I said through another mouthful—this time her homemade coconut cake.
 “A bunch of us were taken in.
 But that wasn’t the half of it.
 Most people at the school don’t even know what else happened.
 At least not about them stealing so much money.
 We all lost some, but old man Henson, the director of the school, lost a lot, and the money wasn’t just his.
 It was the school’s, too.
 At least that’s the story goin’ round.
 When someone said we should call the cops, he piped up that it wasn’t worth it—crooks like them are next to impossible to catch.
 Besides, he said he didn’t want to shame the school.
 I think he just didn’t want people to know how stupid he’d been with the school’s money.”

 “So, why are you in trouble, Abit?”